-After attending YEA Camp, she went to her local Planned Parenthood chapter for the first time to start volunteering, and was startled by how much of a “celebrity” she became due to being fourteen and wanting to save the world.
+After attending YEA Camp, she went to her local Planned Parenthood chapter for the first time to start volunteering, and was startled by how much of a “celebrity” she became due to being 14 and wanting to save the world.
 People were coming up to her and asking to shake her hand.
-She was asked to make a speech at the organization’s biggest event of the year, in front of over 900 people.
+She was asked to make a speech at the organization’s biggest event of the year, in front of over 900 people!
 Not only did she get to speak in front of important Oregonians, including many politicians, but afterwards people kept approaching her and saying she should run for office!

-Since attending YEA Camp in both 2010 and 2011, Clayton has gotten involved on an issue he cares about deeply: halting climate change.
-In 2010, he spoke out at a hearing about shutting down Oregon’s coal-fired power plant.
-In October 2011, he spoke at Portland’s 350.org Moving Planet event on stage before hundreds of people; Oregon Senator Jeff Merkley spoke right after him.
+Since attending YEA Camp, Clayton has gotten involved on an issue he cares about deeply: halting climate change.
+He spoke out at a hearing about shutting down Oregon’s coal-fired power plant and at Portland’s 350.org Moving Planet event on stage before hundreds of people; Oregon Senator Jeff Merkley spoke right after him!
 Clayton urged people to act now to stop climate change, rather than waiting and saddling his generation with the effects of our inaction.
 There are many simple things people can do every day to lower their carbon footprint, and Clayton encourages people everywhere he goes to drive less, eat vegan and vote for green candidates.

 Tegan attended YEA Camp in Oregon in 2010 and 2011 and then was a counselor in training at our 2012 ans 2013 camps!
-Her main issue of importance is child & teen sex trafficking, and she has been very involved with the organizations Stop Child Trafficking Now (SCT) and the Sexual Assault Resource Center (SARC).
-This year, Tegan raised $500 for SCT through a walk-a-thon and a Bellyfit class that she organized to raise money and awareness about this issue.
+Her main issue of importance is human trafficking, and she has been very involved with the organizations Stop Child Trafficking Now (SCT) and the Sexual Assault Resource Center (SARC).